 What exactly is Mivan Technology?

-A European building company created the aluminium formwork technology known as Mivan.
-In 1990, the Mivan construction business in Malaysia began producing these formwork systems.
-The Mivan technology has been widely applied throughout the world, including in Europe, the Gulf States, Asia, and other regions.
 More than 30,000 square metres of formwork from Mivan Co.
 Ltd. are currently in use around the globe.
 In India, the aluminium formwork system is a relatively new invention.
 It reduces costs, saves time, and raises building quality.
 L&T used it for the first time in India in 2003 for the construction of both low and high-rise residences and buildings in its projects in Mumbai, Delhi, and South India (Bangalore).

 Read: Our Round-Up of the Top 10 Aesthetic Rooms Ideas

-Residential buildings and mass housing projects both frequently use the MIVAN system of aluminium shapes.
-For repeating building patterns and work above the plinth, aluminium formwork is highly economical.
-The aluminium formwork panels can be made to fit any building condition or component, including distinctive architectural features like bay windows, stairs, and balconies.
 This technology is highly remarkable since there is no need for block or brickwork and every component of a structure, including the slabs, beams, walls, columns, staircases, balconies, and specific window hood, is made of concrete.
 When durability is a major concern, it produces work that is of the highest quality and requires the least amount of upkeep.

 Read: 15+ White Wardrobe Design Ideas to Suit You and Your Space

-Mivan Formwork panels of exceptional quality provide consistent dimensions.
+Mivan Formwork panels are of exceptional quality and provide consistent dimensions.
 A high-quality concrete finish is generated with precise tolerances and verticality once the formwork mould is removed.
 There is no need for additional plastering because of the great tolerance of the finish.
-Construction with columns and beams is dropped.
-Pre-engineered aluminium forms that are precisely constructed, lightweight, and easy to handle are used to cast walls and slabs simultaneously. assembling and erecting the shuttering part, and cementing the slabs and walls together.

-Using room-size forms to build walls and slabs in one continuous pour on concrete, Mivan technology is perfect for building a large number of dwellings in a short amount of time while guaranteeing a High-Quality Column.
-Cast-in-situ concrete walls and floor slabs that are cast monolithically supply the structural structure in this technique of formwork construction. to enable quick construction.
+Cast-in-situ concrete walls and floor slabs that are cast monolithically supply the structural structure in this technique of formwork construction to enable quick construction.
 Compounds that are heated to cure or cure under hot air can remove forms more quickly.
 On-site forms for the walls and floor slabs are built to the size of large rooms.
 These accurate, durable, and manageable shapes are tough and sturdy.
 They enable several repetitions (around 250).

 Read: Our Top 10 Picks of False Ceiling Lights Design

-Concrete is made in RMC batching facilities under stringent quality control, and transit mixers are used to transport it to the site.
-Before pouring the concrete, the windows, doors, and service duct frames are installed in the form.
-The structure also incorporates pre-fabricated items like chajjas, jails, façade panels, staircase flights, etc. When compared to other contemporary construction methods, this demonstrates to be a significant advantage.
-The system was carefully built and made of aluminium.
 The formwork system’s modular design makes it simple to fix and remove the forms, and the construction may move along quickly with very little variation in dimensional tolerances.
 The system is extremely adaptable and is simple to modify for any changes in the layout.

-Mivan Technology and Its Uses in India
+Uses of Mivan Technology in India

 Mivan technology has not been used widely in India but is very popular in Gulf countries, Europe, and some parts of Asia.
-Its use is being preferred in India to complete the most challenging government scheme –Housing for All by 2022.
+Its use is being preferred in India to complete the most challenging government scheme – Housing for All by 2022.

 Major Components of Mivan Formwork